-Windows 10 offers all sorts of improvements to its users, but despite the improvements Windows 10 isn’t perfect operating system, and there are some issue from time to time.
-One of these issues is related to video game called Sims 4, and users report that they can’t play Sims 4 on Windows 10.
+Windows 10 offers all sorts of improvements to its users, but despite the improvements, Windows 10 isn’t a perfect operating system, and there are some issues from time to time.
+One of these issues is related to a video game called Sims 4, and users report that they can’t play Sims 4 on Windows 10.

 How to deal with Sims 4 problems in Windows 10

 The Sims 4 is a great game, but many users reported that they can’t play Sims 4 on their PC.
 Speaking of The Sims 4, users reported the following issues:

 - Sims 4 play button greyed out – Many users reported that they can’t play Sims because the play button is grayed out.
 This can be an annoying problem, but you should be able to fix it with one of our solutions.

 - Sims 4 won’t open in Origin – If Sims 4 can’t start in Origin, the problem might be your game cache.
 Simply clear the Origin cache and check if that solves the issue.

 - Can’t play Sims 4 because of video card – If you can’t play Sims 4 due to your video card, make sure that you have the latest drivers installed.
 In addition, be sure that you’re using the only dedicated graphics card to run Sims 4.